gaphor/gaphor/docs/style_sheets.md

   }
 }

-/* And antracit a slightly grey background in the editor: */
+/* And anthracite a slightly grey background in the editor: */
 @media dark-mode {
   diagram {
     background-color: #393D47;